roundhousedesigns/rhdwp-traefik-server/README.md

 ---
 Traefik-routed environment with LetsEncrypt support.

-- Run `./start.sh` to run quick setup and start the main traefik server stack
+- Run `./start.sh` to run quick setup and start the main traefik server stack.
+Also used to rebuild config files.

 - To spin up a new site, use: `./utils/newsite.sh [sitename]`